How to Get Cited in Gemini AI Search: 4 Steps That Work in 2026

 How long does it take to appear in Gemini AI search answers?

 A single placement in a high-authority publication can produce Gemini citations within days if the content is structured for extraction.
-Consistent earned media across 3 to 5 publications builds the entity corroboration signal faster.
-Gemini resolves entities more confidently when it encounters your brand independently across multiple authoritative sources.
+Consistent earned media across 3–5 publications builds the entity corroboration signal faster.
+Gemini resolves entities more confidently when it has encountered your brand independently across multiple authoritative sources.

 What is the difference between Google AI Overviews and Google AI Mode for citations?